Factor V: Measure Everything

 - Failed at: plan-agent execution

-- Error: ValidationError: missing 'namespace'
+- Error: ValidationError: missing required field 'namespace'

-- Context: Task ID 456, 14:32:15 UTC
+- Context: Task ID 456, triggered at 14:32:15 UTC

-- Root cause: research-agent missing namespace
+- Root cause: Input from research-agent missing namespace

 Improvement: 24x faster debugging

-Telemetry Revealed (200+ Sessions)
+Production Metrics (200+ Sessions)

-| 85% of failures in implementation phase | Added validation gate before implement |
+- 85% of failures occur in implementation phase

-| Average workflow takes 3m 15s | Optimized implement phase: 180s to 120s |
+- Average workflow takes 3m 15s

 Result: Data-driven improvements, not guesswork